Why Organic & Fair Trade?

 - Silver ions can be added to the fabric to enhance these properties and make the clothes antibacterial and as a result it's non-allergenic.

-- Bamboo is biodegradable - bamboo fabric left in soil will decompose completely.
+- Bamboo is biodegradable - bamboo fabric left in soil will decompose completely, and yet the fabric itself is very strong.

 - It is super soft, the softest fabric we've ever come across - softer than cotton or fleece.